Configuring basic security

-Note: Small modifications to the commands below may be necesssary if you're using a different distribution.
+Note: Small modifications to the following commands might be necesssary if you're using a different distribution.
 If necessary, refer to your operating system documentation.

 As soon as you have your server's IP address and password, log in using the following SSH command:

-Note: If you're logging into a rebuilt server, you may see a message that the "remote host identification has changed".
-When you rebuild a Cloud Server, the remote host key changes, which makes your computer think there is something suspicious or unusual going on.
-To avoid this issue, simply remove the older entry for the server IP.
-On your local computer, edit the SSH known_hosts file and remove any entries that point to your Cloud Server IP address using the following command:
+Note: If you're logging in to a rebuilt server, you might see a message stating that the remote host identification has changed.
+When you rebuild a cloud server, the remote host key changes, which indicates unusual or suspicious activity on your computer.
+To avoid this issue, remove the older entry for the server IP address.
+On your local computer, edit the SSH

-After logging into your server, change the root password and assign the admin user Super User privileges.
-To change the root password, issue the following command:
+After logging in to your server, change the root password by issuing the following command:

 demo ALL=(ALL) ALL

-Press the Enter key to save the file as /etc/sudoers.tmp.
+- Press Enter to save the file as

-Note: You may find that while working in the nano editor, the backspace/delete key works backwards, deleting characters in front of the cursor rather than behind it.
-This can be resolved by editing the /etc/nanorc file (with nano, for example) and either uncommenting or adding the line:
+Note: While working in the nano editor, the backspace/delete key works unexpectedly, deleting characters in front of the cursor rather than behind it.
+You can resolve this issue by editing the

-The new behavior takes effect after the file has been saved and nano has been opened again.
+The new behavior takes effect after you save the file and open nano again.

-One effective way of securing SSH access to your Cloud Server is to use a public/private key.
-This means that a public key is placed on the server and the private key is on your local workstation.
-This makes it impossible for someone to log in using just a password - they must have the private key.
-This consists of 3 basic steps: create the key on your local workstation, copy the public key to the Cloud Server, and set the correct permissions for the key.
+One effective way of securing SSH access to your cloud server is to use a public/private key, which means that a public key is placed on the server and the private key is on your local computer.
+This makes it impossible for someone to log in using just a password; they must have the private key.
+This setup consists of the following basic steps: create the key on your local computer, copy the public key to the server, and set the correct permissions for the key.

-The following instructions assume you use Linux or OS X. For Windows instructions, see Key generation using Putty for Windows.
+The following instructions assume that you use Linux or Mac OS X. For Windows instructions, see Key generation using Putty for Windows.

 ssh-keygen -t rsa